Gluing Karcher-Scherk saddle towers II: Singly periodic minimal surfaces: Main result

 In this paper, we abuse the term \emph{graph} for the data $\Gamma=(\gH, \involute, \rotate, \varrho)$, and we will also abuse the notation $\Gamma$ for the image of $\varrho$.

 \begin{remark} The structure can be modified into a graph represented in the Riemann sphere $\hat\C = \C \cup \{\infty\}$, as defined in~\cite{saddle1}, by adding an extra vertex at $\infty$ that closes all open edges.
-This should help the readers to connect to the setting ups in~\cite{saddle1}. \end{remark}
+This should help the readers to connect to the setup in~\cite{saddle1}. \end{remark}

-An orientation of the graph is a function $\sigma: \gH \to \{\pm 1\}$ such that $\sigma(-h) = -\sigma(h)$ for all $h \in \gH$.
-A graph is said to be \emph{orientable} if it has an orientation $\sigma$ such that $\sigma\circ\varsigma = -\sigma$.
+An orientation of the graph is a function $\sigma: \gH \to \{\pm 1\}$ such that $\sigma(-h) = -\sigma(h)$ for all $h \in \gH \setminus \gR$.
+A graph is said to be \emph{orientable} if it has an orientation $\sigma$ such that $\sigma\circ\rotate = -\sigma$.
 In an orientable graph, every vertex has an even degree.